401(k) Loans Before Rollover: The Default-on-Separation Trap

 If you leave a job with an outstanding 401(k) loan, you have a narrow window to repay it before it becomes a taxable distribution with a 10% penalty.

-Under current law (IRC Section 402(c)(3)(C)), if the loan offset arises specifically because you separated from service or your plan was terminated, you have until the due date of your federal tax return for the year of the offset, including extensions, to make a rollover contribution equal to the offset amount.
-For most people that is October 15 of the following year, giving you roughly 10 to 22 months depending on when in the calendar year the separation occurred.
+Under the Tax Cuts and Jobs Act of 2017 (IRC Section 402(c)(3)(C)), if the offset arises from separation from service or plan termination, you have until the due date of your federal return for the offset year, including extensions, to make a rollover contribution equal to the offset amount.
+For most people that is October 15 of the following year.

-It also bites people who take the maximum $50,000 loan (or 50% of the vested balance, whichever is less) and then change jobs voluntarily without a clear repayment plan.
+It bites hardest when someone is laid off unexpectedly, has no liquid savings to fund the rollover, and never learns the extended deadline exists.
+It also catches people who take the maximum loan ($50,000 or 50% of the vested balance, whichever is less) and change jobs without a repayment plan.

 How This Connects to Your 401(k) Rollover Decision